← blog

 · Themba

-This post is the walkthrough: what Kernia is, the design decisions, and the actual code to stand up a login flow.
+This post is the walkthrough: the design, and the actual code to stand up a login flow.
 Every snippet below is real and runs against the current library.

 auth-client.ts